 I decided to focus on Illustrator for a few reasons:

-- It’s what the most professional independent pattern designers I know use
+- It’s what most of the professional independent pattern designers I know use

 - It’s the right tool for the right job – yes there are workarounds that allow you to use Photoshop, but I don’t think building your potential business is where you want to be using workarounds that might affect your product quality